 4. Trattoria Centrale

-Another internationally influenced Birmingham restaurant is Trattoria Centrale.
+Next on the best restaurants list is another internationally influenced Birmingham restaurant is Trattoria Centrale.
 This place is serving up breakfast, lunch, Friday dinner, and Sunday brunch.
 They take the Italian culinary experience to a whole new place.
 I am Italian and I have spent lots of time in Tuscany and I can tell you that the influence is very authentic however, he is very creative and puts his Italian spin on dishes you would never find in Italy in a very successful way.
 Be ready to be surprised by his creations and very pleased.
 For example, breakfast pasta!
 The daily breakfast menu features locally sourced eggs and milk and you gotta love that too.

 Just remembering all those good restaurants in Birmingham is really starting to make my mouth water!